China will continue to work with Morocco to support each other's fundamental interests (Xi) - ExBulletin

 China will continue to work with Morocco to support each other's fundamental interests (Xi)

+Chinese President Xi Jinping meets with Moroccan Crown Prince Moulay Hassan in Casablanca, Morocco, November 21, 2024.
+Xi met with Hassan during a technical stop in Casablanca after finishing his state visit to Brazil.
+Appointed by Morocco's King Mohammed VI, Hassan and Moroccan Prime Minister Aziz Akhannouch welcomed Xi at the airport.
+A welcome ceremony took place there.
+(Xinhua/Li Xueren)

-CASABLANCA, Morocco — President Xi Jinping said Thursday that China is willing to continue working with Morocco to firmly support each other on issues concerning their respective core interests and promote greater development of the China-Morocco strategic partnership.
+CASABLANCA, Morocco, Nov.
+21 (Xinhua) — Chinese President Xi Jinping said Thursday that China is willing to continue working with Morocco to firmly support each other on issues concerning their respective core interests and promote greater development of Sino-Moroccan relations. strategic partnership.

 Xi made the remarks while meeting with Moroccan Crown Prince Moulay Hassan during a technical stop in Casablanca, after completing his state visit to Brazil.